Eschatologue/CM_wiki/docs/spells/description/core/level-2.md

 **Components:** V, S, M (a sumac leaf)
 **Duration:** Concentration, up to 10 minutes

 You evoke a fiery blade in your free hand.
 The blade is similar in size and shape to a scimitar, and it lasts for the duration.
-If you let go of the blade, it disappears, but you can evoke it again as a Bonus Action.
+If you let go of the blade, it disappears, but you can evoke it again as a  **:rsc-b: Bonus Action**{ .rsc }.

-As a Magic action, you can make a melee spell attack with the fiery blade.
+As a **:rsc-a: Magic**{ .rsc } action, you can make a melee spell attack with the fiery blade.
 On a hit, the target takes Fire damage equal to 3d6 plus your spellcasting ability modifier.

 The flaming blade sheds Bright Light in a 10-foot radius and Dim Light for an additional 10 feet.